muchmala/muchmala/README.md

         npm install

-7. Install stylus globally.
+7. Install jake and stylus globally.

-        sudo npm install stylus -g

-8. Install jake globally.

-        sudo npm install jake -g
+        sudo npm install -g jake stylus

-9. Generate and install nginx and supervisor configs.
+8. Generate and setup nginx, supervisor and other configs.

         sudo jake install

-10. Put some big image into project directory.
+9. Put some big image into project directory.
 Call it something like `puzzle.jpg`.
-11. Generate the first puzzle using that image.
+10. Generate the first puzzle using that image.

         bin/muchmala-covers
         bin/muchmala-puzzle -i puzzle.jpg

-12. Start all services using (don't forget the colon at the end).
+11. Finally, start all services.

-        sudo supervisorctl start muchmala:
+        sudo jake start

 Vagrant is pre-configured to give your VM an IP address of 33.33.33.15.
-This way you can now check if Muchmala is running by opening `http://33.33.33.15/` in your browser.
+During step 3 you assigned couple of domain names to that address, so now you can check if Muchmala is running by opening `http://muchmala.dev/` in your browser.

 Installation (AWS)
 ------------------